jethrocarr/pupistry/resources/aws/README_AWS.md

 a complete setup of the AWS resources needed for using Pupistry that is suitable for most end users.

-Altneratively if you have complex requirements, feel free to incorporate the ideas and examples of this stack into your own design.
+Alternatively, if you have complex requirements, feel free to incorporate the ideas and examples of this stack into your own design.

 Building the stack (simple):